 be told, so are parents.

-So right now, in the middle of the virus pandemic, it's not surprising that many homes feel like a pressure cooker.
+So right now, after a year of forced togetherness, it's not surprising that many homes feel like a pressure cooker.
 If your children are at each others'

 throats and you're getting fed up, you're not alone.

 It's natural to snap and start shouting threats.
 But since all humans rebel against control, you just end up escalating the drama.
 And since punishment

 doesn't address the emotions and needs causing your children's "bad" behavior, this approach ends up creating more antagonism.